aadhilpm/face_checkin/README.md

 ---

 **Note**: This system requires proper employee consent and should comply with local privacy laws regarding biometric data collection and processing.

+## Development

+This app was developed using **Claude**, Anthropic's AI assistant, demonstrating the power of AI-assisted software development for creating sophisticated enterprise applications.